mozilla-iam/dino-park-profile-publisher/README.md

 `/externalupdate` is an endpoint used by CIS to trigger profile updates for the DinoPark services.

-Posting a an update event to this endpoint will trigger the following flow:
+Posting an update event to this endpoint will trigger the following flow:

 1. Get the updated profile from the person API.
 2. Publish the updated profile to the search service.
 3. Publish the updated profile to the orgchart service.

-## Configuraion
+## Configuration

 Setting can be changed via `config.js`: